 We directly distribute business services to small- and medium-sized businesses, a very significant marketplace in the United States.
 According to statistics published by the U.S. Small Business Administration, approximately 51% of the GDP and private sector employment in the United States comes from small businesses, and 99% of businesses in the United States which have one or more employees fit into this market segment.
-As of March 31, 2009, we had over 91,000 customers.
+As of June 30, 2009, we had over 87,000 customer accounts.
 We use state-of-the-art web-based proprietary technology to be a low cost acquirer and provider of products and services to our small- and medium-sized business clients.
-We partner with AIG, Merrill Lynch, Morgan Stanley, the Credit Union National Association with its 8,500 credit unions and 83 million members, Navy Federal Credit Union with 3.1 million members, Pershing, PSCU Financial Services, Inc., the nation's largest credit union service organization, Fiserv Solutions, Inc. d/b/a IntegraSys, General Motors Minority Dealers Association and Daimler Chrysler Minority Dealers Association, all of whom have elected to offer certain of our business services and financial products rather than provide some or all of them directly for their customers.
+We partner with Chartis (the property/casualty insurance companies of AIG), the Latino Coalition, Morgan Stanley, the Credit Union National Association with its 8,100 credit unions and 91 million members, Navy Federal Credit Union with 3.2 million members, Pershing, PSCU Financial Services, Inc., the nation's largest credit union service organization, and Fiserv Solutions, Inc. d/b/a IntegraSys, , all of whom have elected to offer certain of our business services and financial products rather than provide some or all of them directly for their customers.
 We have deemphasized our Capco business in favor of growing our operating businesses and do not anticipate creating any new Capcos in the foreseeable future.

-For the quarter ended March 31, 2009, the Company improved consolidated financial performance over the same period in 2008 by increasing revenues while cutting costs.
-We had a net loss of \$976,000, an improvement of \$1,719,000 over 2008, on revenues of \$24,121,000.
-Total revenues increased by \$601,000, or 2.5%, from \$23,520,000 for the quarter ended March 31, 2008 principally due to increased revenues in the Electronic payment processing and Web hosting segments offset by decreases in revenues from our Small business finance, Capco, All other and Corporate activities segments.
-The reduction in the net loss of \$1,719,000 from the first quarter of 2008 reflects improvements in income from operations for the Web hosting segment from increased sales and a decrease in the losses for the Small business finance, Capco, All other, and Corporate segments offset by decreased income from operations for the Electronic payment processing primarily occurred during the slowing of the economy in the second half of 2008 and is anticipated to continue to negatively impact profitability for the segment throughout 2009.
+For the quarter ended June 30, 2009, the Company substantially reduced its loss before benefit for income taxes to \$(775,000) from \$(2,629,000) in the same quarter of 2008.
+While this reduction in loss demonstrates improvements in operations with increases in revenue being matched to reductions in salaries and benefits, part of the reduction reflects the recovery of a \$1,000,000 related to an investment previously written off and shown in the All other segment.
+We had a net loss of \$(637,000), an improvement of \$1,345,000 over 2008, on revenues of \$27,077,000.
+Total revenues increased by \$2,447,000 or 10.0%, from

+\$24,630,000 for the quarter ended June 30, 2008 principally due to increased revenues in the Electronic payment processing, Web hosting, Capco, and All other segments offset by decreases in revenues from our Small business finance and Corporate activities segments.
+The reduction in the net loss of \$1,345,000 from the second quarter of 2008 reflects improvements in income from operations for the Web hosting segment from increased sales and a decrease in the losses for the Small business finance, Capco, All other, and Corporate segments offset by decreased income from operations for the Electronic payment processing segment.
+The decreased gross margin in Electronic payment processing primarily occurred during the slowing of the economy in the second half of 2008 and is anticipated to continue to negatively impact profitability for the segment throughout 2009.
 The improved net income in the Web hosting segment resulted from increased revenues combined with relatively stable expenses.
-Overall, we believe that throughout 2009 the Company will enjoy both the full year benefit from the expense reductions made in 2008 in the Small business finance, All other and Corporate segments as well as the continuing costs cutting efforts in 2009.